vmware-archive/nsx-edge-gen/README.md

 ```

+For a new component that is not part of the known templated components, one would have to add the entry into the config file
+and specify the switch, ingress and egress transports (with port/protocol/monitor_port etc.) and its uplink details.
+Command line arg overriding is not supported for new types.

+Sample Entry in template:
+# Sample service entry
+- name: test-service
+ uplink_ip: 10.193.99.41
+ switch: PCF-Tiles
+ instances: 4
+ offset: 30
+ transport:
+   #Use defaults - https/443 incoming, http/80 forward
+   ingress:
+     port: 443
+     protocol: https
+   egress:
+     port: 80
+     protocol: http
+     monitor_port: 80

 # List Logical switches and ESG
 List local configuration as well as connect to the vcenter/nsx manager and show configured components